Lead-Studios/veritix-python/README.md

 docker compose up -d
 ```

 The API will be available at `http://localhost:8000`.
+The service runs with `uvicorn src.main:app --host 0.0.0.0 --port 8000`.

 Health check:
 ```bash